 Our vets recommend that pets are fully vaccinated from communicable diseases (distemper, parvo, and upper respiratory diseases) prior to surgery.
 Please consult your regular veterinarian for further information.
 In addition, Pennsylvania state law requires a current rabies vaccination for your pet.
 Please bring proof in the form of a certificate (tags are not acceptable forms of proof).
-We are otherwise required to administer one at the time of surgery for a charge of $15.
+We are otherwise required to administer one at the time of surgery for which you will be charged.

 Withdraw food after midnight